Back to Incidents

 Prevention Measures

-• Connection Management: Optimized SDN controller connection pooling
+• Connection Pool Optimization: Reviewed and optimized SDN controller connection pooling parameters

 • Capacity Planning: Established database connection capacity planning process

-• Documentation: Updated deployment procedures to include database tuning
+• Documentation Update: Updated deployment procedures to include database tuning requirements

-• Testing: Added load testing for database connection limits in staging environment
+• Testing Enhancement: Added load testing for database connection limits in staging environment

 Lessons Learned